henriquetft/ufa/README.md

 It is possible to integrate UFA with file managers, such as `nautilus` and `dolphin`.
 In `contrib` folder there is a nautilus extension that creates a context menu to help user to manage tags and attributes.

 ## Build and install
-I prefer to install it in $HOME directory:
+I recommend installing it in $HOME directory:

 ```shell
 git clone https://github.com/henriquetft/ufa.git